How fast is Sightengine? How can I make Sightengine requests faster?

 Sightengine has been built with speed in mind.
 Images submitted to our Nudity Detection API for instance are usually processed within a few hundreds of milliseconds.
 This is much faster than what human moderators can achieve.

-- we hate queues.
-Whereas vendors typically put incoming requests in queues and let them wait until a resource becomes available, we provision resources to make sure you never have to wait in queue.
-Our default is queue-less processing
+We hate queues.
+While vendors typically put incoming requests in queues and let them wait until a resource becomes available, we provision resources to make sure you never have to wait in a queue.
+Our default is queue-less processing.

 Some of our models are heavier and take a bit more time to run than Nudity Detection.
-The largest ones are currently the Text Detection, Offensive and Weapon Detection models.
-Those take closer to 2 seconds of processing on our standard plans.
+The largest ones are currently the Text Detection models.
+Those take closer to 1 second of processing on our standard plans.

 Make requests even faster